ptiede/VLBIImagePriors.jl/docs/src/index.md

 Documentation for [VLBIImagePriors](https://github.com/ptiede/VLBIImagePriors.jl).

 !!! warn
-    As of 0.9 VLBIImagePriors requires you to load Enzyme explicitly for many AD operations since rules will generically call into Enzyme as needed.
+    As of 0.9 VLBIImagePriors requires you to load Enzyme explicitly even if using Zygote since rules will generically call into Enzyme as needed.

 ```@index
 ```